Outlook to the 2012 season - doing the first repairs 2012

 I now have perfectly working power seats again!

-the seat transmission disassembled - you can see the brownish old grease everywhere
+The seat transmission disassembled - you can see the brownish old grease everywhere.

-part of the gear and the solenoids
+Part of the gears and the solenoids

-the transmission part
+The transmission part

-the three solenoids
+The three solenoids

-the cleaned and re-greased transmission
+The cleaned and re-greased transmission

 1967 Eldorado Door Jamb Switch Repair